PaulBernier/factomjs/README.md

 # Factom.js

-Library to interact easily with Factom blockchain.
+Factom.js is a library to interact easily with the Factom blockchain.

-* Provide higher level functionalities than bare API making it more efficient to create chains or entries, make transactions...
+* Provides higher level functionalities than factomd API making it a breeze to create chains or entries, send transactions...
-* Provide structures more uniform, consistent and easy to use than the API results
+* Provides uniform, consistent and easy to use Factom data structures.
+* Provides a range of util functions to deal with Factom addresses.

 ## Installation